JJ/granada-off/text/holy-not-a-week.md

 >afternoon, to check it out.

-A city official once confessed that holy week bands are actually the most successful juvenile associationism movement out there, with almost 1000 persons engaged with something that, once again, is not only a week.
+A city official once confessed that holy week bands are actually the most successful youth association  movement out there, with almost 1000 persons engaged with something that, once again, is not only a week.
 Most bands are available for hire and they have gigs all over the province for this saint or that holiday or any parade that